I checked my watch as I stood at the fire exit. “Not long now.”

 “Listen to the Lady Killer there, since when were you the expert?”

-“Well, if that’s as far as you’re going to stray I suppose I can live with it.
+“If that’s as far as you’re going to stray I suppose I can live with it.
 It was as much a shock for me to see Pete.
-He seems like the same person, I still love him to bits but there’s something different, something harder about him.”
+He seems like the same person, I still love him to bits, but there’s something different, something harder about him.”

-“I already have,” Elvis muttered with a grin on his face as he led Marie to the dance floor.
-Spandau Ballet were never one of his favourites but it seemed appropriate now.
+“I already have,” Elvis said as he led Marie to the dance floor.
+Spandau Ballet were never one of his favourites, but it seemed appropriate now.
 ‘Gold’ played out from the speakers and Elvis thought again about the money in his account.